tomeshnet/mesh-orange/README.md

 Starting a clean build
 ----------------------

-During development, not all the makefile dependancies are always working.
-Whilst this should always be considered a bug, it is important to know how to do a clean build from scratch.
+Most of the files in this repository have dependancy tracking, so that changing one of them will rebuild just the appropriate parts.
+Due to the interaction with downloading external packages and building entire Debian root dirs, those dependancies do not cover all possible changes.

+Therefore, it is sometimes important to "clean" the repository to force a full build to be done.
+Note though that it should always be considered a bug when a missing dependancy is found.

-One simple answer is to completely delete your repository and do a new clone from upstream, however that can be a little excessive.
-The following commands will remove all the build artifacts:
+You should never need to completely delete your repository and do a new clone from upstream!

+There are two different targets provided to clean out the repository:

+    make clean
+    make reallyclean

+If both are to be run, they should be done in that order, or just combined into one command:

     make clean reallyclean

+The "clean" target trys to remove the minimum set of files to produce a clean rebuild.
+It trys not to delete any large downloads, thus speeding up the following build.
+It also takes care to use sudo to remove some files that will have been created with different owners.

-The "clean" target removes some files one-by-one from the build dir, wheras the "reallyclean" target just nukes each build dir - so this is kind of a belt-and-suspender approach.
+The "reallyclean" target just nukes everything from each build dir.

 Using the image